 Prepositions!
 I love 'em!
 And so does the English language.
 What other language makes such a habit of putting prepositions after verbs?

-and

-the whoosh-lines in comics and graphic novels that convey the speed of the fall, the force of the blow, etc.
+'Strike out', 'lift up', 'swing round' ...The verb tells the action, but the preposition adds extra oomph.
+I think of prepositions like the whoosh-lines in comics and graphic novels that convey the speed of the fall, the force of the blow, etc.